-(\$ millions) 2022 2021 Finance charges paid to FHI (a) 100 - Gas storage and purchases charged by ACGS (b) 38 Operation and maintenance expense charged by FHI (c) 12 Operation and maintenance expense charged by FBC (d) 6 Total related party costs 56
+(\$ millions) 2023 2022 Finance charges paid to FHI (a) 259 100 Gas storage and purchases charged by ACGS (b) 25 37 Operation and maintenance expense charged by FHI (c) 14 13 Operation and maintenance expense charged by FBC (d) 7 7 Total related party costs 305 157

-(a) FHI charged the Corporation interest on \$3,000 million (2021 - \$nil) of intercompany subordinated debt, as part of a TLUP implemented in the second quarter of 2022.

-- (b) ACGS charged the Corporation for the lease of natural gas storage capacity and natural gas purchases. - (c) FHI charged the Corporation for corporate management services and governance costs. - (d) FBC charged the Corporation for electricity purchases, management services, and other labour.
+- (a) FHI charged the Corporation interest on \$4,700 million (2022 \$3,000 million) of intercompany subordinated debt as part of a TLUP. - (b) ACGS charged the Corporation for the lease of natural gas storage capacity and natural gas purchases. - (c) FHI charged the Corporation for corporate management services and governance costs. - (d) FBC charged the Corporation for electricity purchases, management services, and other labour.